 - Enter script Title: SP4.
-In the script editing window, enter the text exactly as shown in the screenshot below to perform the following: - Remove user of SIP URI in Request-Line header of the SIP OPTIONS coming from Kingston Communications - Modify the E.164 format for From header correctly. - Click Save (not shown).
+In the script editing window, enter the text exactly as shown in the screenshot on the next page to perform the following: - Remove user of SIP URI in Request-Line header of the SIP OPTIONS coming from IntelePeer. - Click Save (not shown).

-Note: See Appendix B in Section 13 for the reference of this signaling manipulation (SigMa) script.
+Note: See Appendix B in Section 13 for the reference of this sigma script.

-Figure 61: Signaling Manipulation
+Figure 49: Signaling Manipulation

 7.2.4.
-Configure Server - Avaya Site
+Configure Server - Avaya Call Server

 The Server Configuration screen contains four tabs: General, Authentication, Heartbeat, and Advanced.
-Together, these tabs allow one to configure and manage various SIP call server specific parameters such as port assignment, IP Server type, heartbeat signaling parameters and some advanced options.
+Together, these tabs allow one to configure and manage various SIP call server-specific parameters such as UDP port assignment, IP Server type, heartbeat signaling parameters and some advanced options.